unum-cloud/usearch/golang/README.md

 #### Windows

 Run a `winlibinstaller.bat` script from the main repository in the folder where you will run `go run`.
-That will install the USearch library in the same folder` where the script was run.
+That will install the USearch library and include in the same folder` where the script was run.

 ```
 .\usearch\winlibinstaller.bat